Already earned 12+ college credits?

 - Send official college transcripts from all colleges and/or universities previously attended to the Undergraduate Admissions office in the following ways:

-- Postal Mail: Send an official transcript in a sealed envelope to the mailing address: Florida Gulf Coast University Office of Undergraduate Admissions 10501 FGCU Blvd.
+- Postal Mail: Send an official transcript in a sealed envelope to the mailing address: Florida Gulf Coast University, Undergraduate Admissions Office, 10501 FGCU Blvd.
 S., Fort Myers, FL 33965-6565.

 - Florida Electronic Transcript Service (SPEEDE): The institutions in the Florida College System may send transcripts electronically to FGCU using a state-wide transcript service (FASTER).
 Contact the Registrar's office at the institution for more information on this option.
 The FGCU SPEEDE code is 730000003255300.